The Honest Guide · Chapter 6

 Two state boards license the four credentials this guide covers, and which one you deal with depends on the credential.
 The Board of Behavioral Sciences licenses marriage and family therapists (LMFTs), professional clinical counselors (LPCCs), and clinical social workers (LCSWs).
 The Board of Psychology licenses psychologists.
 Both sit under the California Department of Consumer Affairs, but they have separate statutes, separate rules, and separate applications, so read your own board’s current page before you commit.
 Naming this split early matters, because the later steps diverge between the three Board of Behavioral Sciences routes and the psychologist route.

-When the clock starts: registering as an associate
+When the clock starts: trainee hours, graduation, and associate registration

-Your supervised hours do not count until you register.
-The day the board issues your associate number you become an Associate Marriage and Family Therapist (AMFT), an Associate Professional Clinical Counselor (APCC), or an Associate Clinical Social Worker (ASW), and the clock begins.
-Before that day, you are a graduate with no standing under the licensure rules.
-There is one narrow exception: if you apply within 90 days of graduation and meet the fingerprinting conditions, the three Board of Behavioral Sciences credentials let post-degree hours count back to your graduation date.
-The psychologist route works differently, since its supervised experience can begin during the doctorate.
+After graduation, the three Board of Behavioral Sciences master’s-level credentials begin to look more similar.
+Once the board issues your associate number, you become an Associate Marriage and Family Therapist (AMFT), Associate Professional Clinical Counselor (APCC), or Associate Clinical Social Worker (ASW), and your post-degree supervised hours can count from that point forward.
+There is one important exception: if you apply for associate registration within 90 days of graduation and meet the required fingerprinting conditions, qualifying post-degree hours can count back to your graduation date.
+The 90-day rule does not replace the MFT trainee-hour rules; it protects the post-graduation gap before the associate number is issued.
+The psychologist route works differently, since supervised experience can begin during the doctorate.

 Register the moment you are eligible.
-The clock starts at registration, not graduation, so every week you wait is a week of hours that does not count.
 For the steps and documents, see AMFT registration: your first steps after graduating.

 The qualifying degree